apoorvlathey/invite-markets/README.md

 - Node.js 18+ and pnpm
 - A wallet address on Base or Base Sepolia for receiving USDC payments
+- A WalletConnect Project ID (get one free at https://cloud.walletconnect.com)

 ### Installation